 SO… Farmer guys, gals, and everyone in between have to ask, “How can we keep growing subsidized crops with increasing yields required with each passing farm bill?!”
 Under current legislation, raw output is super-duper subsidized (Although it’s more debated in recent years).
 Even more discouraging is how, legislatively— sustainable farm practices tend to receive MUCH less benefits than unsustainable ones.

-In the United States, agricultural subsidies and policies encourage unsustainable crop production including overproduction and chemical fertilizer use.
-The overarching problem is exemplified in corn crop production in Iowa and its impact on the water quality of the Mississippi Water Basin.
+In the United States, agricultural policies encourage unsustainable crop production— including overproduction and chemical fertilizer use.
+The overarching problem is exemplified in corn crop production in Iowa, and its impact on the water quality of the Mississippi Water Basin.